Daniel-Krzyczkowski/MicrosoftAzure/AzureApiManagament/README.md

 1. Developer portal URL - portal where developers can subscribe to the APIs managed by Azure API Management
 2. Gateway URL - this is just a main address and entry point to all APIs handled by Azure API Management

+We will start from the adding new Product.

+## Create new API Management Product

+*APIM product - a product contains one or more APIs as well as a usage quota and the terms of use.
+You can include a number of APIs and offer them to developers through the Developer portal.
+For more information, see Create and publish a product.*